adriancarriger/angularfire2-offline/README.md

   `
 })
 export class MyApp {
-  item: ObjectObservable;
+  info: ObjectObservable;
   items: ListObservable;
   constructor(afo: Angularfire2OfflineService) {
-    this.item = af.database.object('/item');
+    this.info = afo.database.object('/info');
     this.items = afo.database.list('/items');
   }
 }
 ```

 ## License

 angularfire2-offline is licensed under the MIT Open Source license.
-For more information, see the LICENSE file in this repository.
+For more information, see the [LICENSE](LICENSE) file in this repository.